rails/rails/guides/source/getting_started.md

 Here's what's going on: every Rails model can be initialized with its respective attributes, which are automatically mapped to the respective database columns.
-In the first line we do just that (remember that +params[:post]+ contains the attributes we're interested in).
-Then, +@post.save+ is responsible for saving the model in the database.
+In the first line we do just that (remember that `params[:post]` contains the attributes we're interested in).
+Then, `@post.save` is responsible for saving the model in the database.
-Finally, we redirect the user to the +show+ action, which we'll define later.
+Finally, we redirect the user to the `show` action, which we'll define later.

-TIP: As we'll see later, +@post.save+ returns a boolean indicating wherever the model was saved or not.
+TIP: As we'll see later, `@post.save` returns a boolean indicating wherever the model was saved or not.

 ### Showing Posts

-If you submit the form again now, Rails will complain about not finding the +show+ action.
-That's not very useful though, so let's add the +show+ action before proceeding.
-Open +config/routes.rb+ and add the following route:
+If you submit the form again now, Rails will complain about not finding the `show` action.
+That's not very useful though, so let's add the `show` action before proceeding.
+Open `config/routes.rb` and add the following route:

 ```ruby
 get "posts/:id" => "posts#show"
 ```

-The special syntax +:id+ tells rails that this route expects an +:id+ parameter, which in our case will be the id of the post.
-Note that this time we had to specify the actual mapping, +posts#show+ because otherwise Rails would not know which action to render.
+The special syntax `:id` tells rails that this route expects an `:id` parameter, which in our case will be the id of the post.
+Note that this time we had to specify the actual mapping, `posts#show` because otherwise Rails would not know which action to render.

-As we did before, we need to add the +show+ action in the +posts_controller+ and its respective view.
+As we did before, we need to add the `show` action in the `posts_controller` and its respective view.

 ```ruby
 def show